How To Make A DIY Painted Rug

 I recommend applying at least two coats with a sponge roller for a smooth finish.

-This rug will be on my front porch for Spring and Summer, so a good quality sealer is imperative.
+This rug will be on my front porch in Spring and Summer, so a good-quality sealer is imperative.

 Seal new rug with 2 coats of sealer to protect the finish.